benhaub/AbstractionLayer/README.md

 This allows you to swap out components without having to edit or retest your main application.
 Consequentially, this allows you to develop and test applications on systems such as MacOS or Linux which have faster processing times and a more feature rich debugging environment, and then take that tested code and run it on an embedded target with your ported abstraction layer.

-As an example, suppose I want to test the Hello World application:
+As an example, suppose we want to test the Hello World application:

 ```
 //Ported code.